michel1991/ocp-java-11/modulars/README.md

 A service can be added without recompiling the entire application.
 It is a class, but the service provider implementation does not reference it, making options C and D incorrect.
 Option B is not a feature of Java.

+##### Imagine you are working with another team to build an application.
+##### You are developing code that uses a class that the other team has not finished writing yet.
+##### You want to allow easy integration once the other team’s code is complete.
+##### Which statements would meet this requirement?
+(Choose two.)

+* A. An abstract class is best.
+* B. An interface is best.
+* C. Either of an abstract class or interface would meet the requirement.
+* D. The methods should be protected.
+* E. The methods should be public.
+* F. The methods should be static.

+The key here is understanding which of these features of Java allow one developer to build their application around another developer’s code, even if that code is not ready yet.
+For this problem, an interface is the best choice.
+If the two teams agree on a common interface, one developer can write code that uses the interface, while another developer writes code that implements the interface.
+Assuming neither team changes the interface, the code can be easily integrated once both teams are done.
+For these reasons, option B is correct.
+Interfaces expose methods using the public keyword, making option E the other answer.